wp-cli/handbook/code-review.md

 # Code Review

 Code review is a core part of the WP-CLI project's software development workflow.
-Code review and pairing on code are necessary to maintain quality output, as well as build cohesive styles in our work.
+Code review and pairing on the code are necessary to maintain quality output, as well as build cohesive styles in our work.
 Having a well-understood and cohesive style can make all our work easier to approach and maintain for new as well as established developers.
-If done right, code review can also be a learning process for all involved.
+If done right, a code review can also be a learning process for all involved.
 Here's [a typical code review workflow](#a-typical-code-review-workflow):

 - [What code review is](#what-code-review-is)
 - [How to review code](#how-to-review-code)